ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 ### `^jsonarrayinsert ( arrayname value )`

-Given the name of a json array and a value, it addsthe value to the end of the array.
+Given the name of a json array and a value, it adds the value to the end of the array.
 `SAFE` protects any nested JSON data from being deleted.
 See JSON manual.

 ### `^jsonarraydelete ( [INDEX, VALUE] arrayname value {ALL} )`